Bright Angel Creek

 Bright Angel Creek is a creek located at the bottom of the Grand Canyon National Park flowing into the Colorado River at the end of the North Kaibab Trail on the north side of the river.
-The creek originates from Roaring Springs that emerge from a cliff along the North Kaibab Trail and drains to the Colorado.
-The North Kaibab Trail largely follows the creek, including through "the Box," a narrow, high-walled part of the trail that becomes extremely hot in daylight during the summer months (April to October).
+The creek originates from Roaring Springs that emerge from a cliff along the North Kaibab Trail, and drains to the Colorado.
+The North Kaibab Trail follows the creek, including through "the Box," a narrow, high-walled part of the trail that becomes very hot in daylight during the summer months (April to October).

-The confluence of the creek with the Colorado River flows through eroded canyons and debris of one of the base units of Granite Gorge on the river, the Vishnu Shist.